graphcore-research/bess-kge/README.md

 Tested on Poplar SDK 3.2.0+1277, Ubuntu 20.04, Python 3.8

 1\.
 Install Poplar SDK following the instructions in the Getting Started guide for your IPU system.

 2\.
-Create a virtualenv and activate/install the required packages:
+Create a virtualenv with PopTorch:
 ```
 source <path to poplar installation>/enable.sh
 source <path to popart installation>/enable.sh